 The goal of the Texas Community Development Block Grant (TxCDBG) Program is to develop viable communities by providing decent housing and a suitable living environment, as well as by expanding economic opportunities, principally for persons of low-to-moderate income.
-In awarding funding pursuant to Texas Government Code Section 487.351(c), the Texas Department of Agriculture (TDA) shall give priority to eligible activities in the areas of economic development, community development, and rural health to support workforce development.
+In awarding funding pursuant to Texas Government Code, Section 487.351(c), the Texas Department of Agriculture (TDA) shall give priority to eligible activities in the areas of economic development, community development, and rural health to support workforce development.

-The objectives of the TxCDBG Program are:
+The objectives of the TxCDBG program are to

-- 1. To improve public facilities to meet basic human needs, principally for low-to-moderate income persons; - 2.
-To improve housing conditions, principally for persons of low-to-moderate income; - 3.
-To expand economic opportunities by creating or retaining jobs, principally for low-to-moderate income persons; and - 4.
-To provide assistance and public facilities to eliminate conditions hazardous to the public health and of an emergency nature.
+- improve public facilities to meet basic human needs, principally for low-to-moderateincome persons; - improve housing conditions, principally for persons of low-to-moderate income (LMI); - expand economic opportunities by creating or retaining jobs, principally for low-to-moderate income persons; and - provide assistance and public facilities to eliminate conditions hazardous to the publichealth and of an emergency nature.